bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- overcast clouds
+- light rain
-- 79% humidity
+- 78% humidity
-- 8 mph wind
+- 10 mph wind

-25.5 inches of rain in the past 24 hours
+25.7 inches of rain in the past 24 hours

 ## Temperature Comparison